grisuno/LazyOwn/README.md

 Manual execution:
 To manually run these tasks, you would need to:
 - Ensure that you have the correct `rhost` value set.
-- Manually execute the `rm` command to delete the specified files and directories.
+- Manually execute commands to delete files and directories, excluding specified ones.

-Note: This function performs a comprehensive cleanup by removing various files and directories associated with the current session and external resources.
+Note: This function performs a cleanup by removing various files and directories associated with the current session, excluding specified items.

 ## pyautomate
 Automates the execution of pwntomate tools on XML configuration files.